jsmit257/jotd/README.md

 {
   "id": 0, // (optional) unused
-  "day": "1970-01-01", // (required) date in yyyy-MM-dd format "old-day": "1970-01-01", // only used for PATCH, never returned from the serverl "text": "the text of the joke", // (required) "desc": "optional description" // (optional)
+  "day": "1970-01-01", // (required) date in yyyy-MM-dd format "old-day": "1970-01-01", // only used for PATCH, never returned from the server "text": "the text of the joke", // (required) "desc": "optional description" // (optional)
 }